-Since we seem to be caught up in the Winter That Never Ends, looking back at these photos from our time in the Caribbean in December is a particular form of torture.
+Since we seem to be caught up in the Winter That Never Ends, looking back at these photos from our time in the Caribbean a number of years ago is a particular form of torture.

 I’m a sun whore for lack of a better term, and I loathe the thought of winter and having to cover up with pants (egads!) and boots and bulky coats.
 I’m in my element in a sundress and flip-flops, or in this case a wetsuit.